 Topic Overview Humanities provides a framework for students to examine the complex processes that shape humanity through the study of history, geography, civics and citizenship, and economics and business.
 Humanities-Indonesian integrates the study of Indonesian into the Humanities curriculum by building on the synergies between the two areas of study.
 Indonesia is included as a case study in each topic to draw links between the language and Humanities content.
-The key Humanities skills and knowledge relate to: the Industrial Revolution and the Making of Australia, Australia's Engagement with Asia, Biomes and Food Security, and Economics and the Future of Work.
-Content/Skills In Humanities-Indonesian, students study four different topics: In History, students learn about the Industrial Revolution, its impact on human societies and in the making of Australia.
-Students also evaluate and reflect on the development of Australia's Engagement with Asia, including long-standing trade relations and migration Civics and Citizenship gives students skills to become active and informed citizens by questioning where laws come from and the basics of Australia's legal system In Geography, students explore the processes that shape food security in an ever-changing world Economics allows students to investigate how individuals, families, the communities, workers, business and governments make decisions in relation to the allocation of resources, including factors influencing the Future of Work Indonesian language learning is integrated into each area of Humanities study.
+The key Humanities skills and knowledge relate to: history of the modern world, including Australia's engagement with Asia, food security, and economics and the future of work.
+Content/Skills In Humanities-Indonesian, students study four different topics: In History, students learn about the history of the modern world and Australia and Asia's roles and involvement.
+Students also evaluate and reflect on the development of Australia's Engagement with Asia, including long-standing trade relations and migration Civics and Citizenship gives students skills to become active and informed citizens by questioning where laws come from and the basics of Australia's legal system compared to other nations In Geography, students explore the processes that shape food security in an ever-changing world Economics allows students to investigate how individuals, families, the communities, workers, business and governments make decisions in relation to the allocation of resources, including factors influencing the Future of Work Indonesian language learning is integrated into each area of Humanities study.
 Around 20% of class time is spent on language learning.
-Students considering Year 10 and VCE Indonesian are encouraged to take both Humanities-Indonesian (year-long), and Indonesian elective (semester) in Year 9.
+Students considering Year 10 and VCE Indonesian are encouraged to also take the Indonesian elective.
 Assessment Throughout the year students will complete a range of assessment pieces including: Source and Text Analysis Geographical Inquiries Essays Research Tasks Case studies Posters Indonesian language assessments